Next-Generation Disaster Response Fleets

 Early Signals

-In 2019, Hyundai Motors explored a range of vehicles with articulating legs and rotary motors with wheels with its Elevate concept.
+In 2019, Hyundai Motors explored a range of vehicles featuring articulating legs and rotary motors with wheels, as part of its Elevate concept.
 Read more about it here.

 Dannar Industries is providing battery-powered vehicles capable of providing distributed power and carrying out a variety of construction-related tasks.